Fair Commodity Taxation: Introduction

 \section{Introduction}

 Commodity taxes are often a staple of redistributive taxation.
-For example, luxury taxes are frequently implemented by U.S. state governments---such as Connecticut's tax on jewelry and handbags\footnote{\href{https://portal.ct.gov/drs/individuals/individual-income-tax-portal/individual-use-tax/tax-information}{See here} for Connecticut's tax code.} and Washington's tax on luxury motor vehicles\footnote{\href{https://dor.wa.gov/forms-publications/publications-subject/special-notices/new-luxury-motor-vehicle-tax}{See here} for Washington's luxury tax.}---and were utilized by the US federal government as recently as the 1990s.
-Moreover, commodity taxes are often used in lieu of income taxes by developing countries as their primary redistributive instrument \footnote{\cite{besley2014taxing}.}.
+For example, luxury taxes are frequently implemented by U.S. state governments---such as Connecticut's tax on jewelry and handbags (\cite{ConnecticutDRSUseTax}) and Washington's tax on luxury motor vehicles (\cite{WashingtonDORLuxuryVehicleTax2025})---and were utilized by the US federal government as recently as the 1990s.
+Moreover, commodity taxes are often used in lieu of income taxes by developing countries as their primary redistributive instrument (\cite{besley2014taxing}).

 The redistributive impact of these taxes is often at the center of public debate.
-For example, opponents of California’s excise tax on gas criticize its supposed regressive nature, while proponents argue the burden falls primarily on more affluent households, who already benefit disproportionately from market activity.
+For example, opponents of California’s excise tax on gas criticize its supposedly regressive nature, while proponents argue that the burden falls primarily on more affluent households, who already benefit disproportionately from market activity.
 Despite their prevalence, a formal understanding of the redistributive effects of commodity taxes remains elusive.

 In this paper, we propose a redistributive theory of commodity taxes.
-We adopt the perspective of a regulator—--such as a state lawmaker barred from income taxation\footnote{For example, Washington state is constitutionally barred from implementing income taxes, and thus lawmakers must resort to property or commodity taxes to raise revenue and achieve redistributive goals.} or a developing country with limited state capacity\footnote{\citeauthor{besley2014taxing} suggest that in states with low capacity, commodity taxes are much easier to implement than income taxes.}—--who lacks access to direct lump-sum transfers or income taxes.
-We ask whether our redistributive-minded regulator can ameliorate inequality using only these a-priori regressive tools as their disposal.
-Our main contribution shows not only that the answer is yes, but we also characterize (under mild regularity conditions) the frontier way to attain redistributive targets with minimal efficiency losses in our model.
+We adopt the perspective of a regulator—--such as a state lawmaker barred from income taxation\footnote{For example, Washington state is constitutionally barred from implementing income taxes, and thus lawmakers must resort to property or commodity taxes to raise revenue and achieve redistributive goals.} or a developing country with limited state capacity\footnote{\citeauthor{besley2014taxing} suggest that in states with low capacity, commodity taxes are much easier to implement than income taxes.}—--who lacks access to income taxes but can regulate the market for goods.
+We ask whether our redistributive-minded regulator can ameliorate inequality using only these a-priori regressive tools.
+Our main contribution shows not only that the answer is yes, but we also characterize (under mild regularity conditions) the frontier way to attain redistributive targets with minimal efficiency losses.